WiktorK01/Other-Game-Projects-Portfolio/README.md

 - **Chick Chase:** A simple High Score based game-jam game, tested the movement for "Balldyseus" here.
 I acted as lead designer & programmer
 - **Opossum Ops:** Similar to Chick Chase but more level-oriented rather than high-score based.
 - **Sling Bee:** Made for EGD x SGDA's weekend game jam.
 Won the Jam's Usability & Accessibility Award.
 I acted as the lead designer, though didn't do much for the programming.
-- **Refold:** Winner of "Best OVerall GSP Game" for EGD's Game Studio Program.
+- **Refold:** Winner of "Best Overall GSP Game" for EGD's Game Studio Program.
 I acted as the main designer and audio developer.